nikivdev/myflow/readme.md

 ## Contribute

-Whilst this is a personal config/setup, I am always open to useful suggestions/ideas or new tools/apps.
+Whilst this is a personal config/setup, I am always open to useful suggestions/ideas.

 Can see [existing issues](../../issues) for things being worked on.
 See [main issue](../../issues/140) for what's in focus right now.